metaclass-nl/tutorial-api-platform/README.md

 }
 ```

-Getting a token and testing it
+Getting a token and testing it<a name="GetToken"></a>
 ------------------------------

-You can continue with the instructions on [Adding endpoint to SwaggerUI to retrieve a JWT token](Adding endpoint to SwaggerUI to retrieve a JWT token) or you can simply run the following shell command:
+You can continue with the instructions on [Adding endpoint to SwaggerUI to retrieve a JWT token](https://api-platform.com/docs/core/jwt/#adding-endpoint-to-swaggerui-to-retrieve-a-jwt-token) or you can simply run the following shell command:
 ```shell
 curl -X POST -H "Content-Type: application/json" https://localhost:8443/authentication_token -d '{"email":"d.peters@leiden.nl","password":"d.peters_password"}' -k
 ```